How to implement an omnichannel strategy?

 Product Manager

 Being able to talk to your customers all the time is great, but you have to do it properly!
 Digital marketing opportunities are not just about targeting users in more varied places.
-Digital marketing has emerged as the main support to redefine and personalize the relationships between consumers and vendors.
+Digital marketing has emerged as the main support to redefine and personalise the relationships between consumers and vendors.

 This approach is called customer-centric marketing.
-In the digital era, it is not a product that is promoted anymore, but a personalized relationship between the brand and the consumer.
+In the digital era, it is not a product that is promoted anymore, but a personalised relationship between the brand and the consumer.
 And omnichannel marketing is the Holy Grail when it comes to implementing customer-centric marketing.

 The Emergence of a new standard: Omnichannel Marketing